Oh240/katacoda-scenarios/Kubernetes-105/K8 105 Section 2.md

 ![Terminal Time Remaining](./assets/term-expire.png)

 ---

+## Overview of Secrets

+Kubernetes Secrets let you store and manage sensitive information, such as passwords, OAuth tokens, and ssh keys.
+Storing confidential information in a Secret is safer and more flexible than putting it verbatim in a Pod definition or in a container image.
+See Secrets design document for more information.

+A Secret is an object that contains a small amount of sensitive data such as a password, a token, or a key.
+Such information might otherwise be put in a Pod specification or in an image.
+Users can create Secrets and the system also creates some Secrets.

+---

-In this lab, we're going to be decoding the username and password of the secrets.yml file.
+In this scenario, we're going to be decoding the username and password of the secrets.yml file.

 By default, Kubernetes requires data stored in Secrets to be base64 encoded (which they are).